vmuiru/Project4/README.md

 ## Features
+- Users can:
+  - see a responsive nav-bar upon entering the site
+  - have the option to login from the nav bar as a returning user
-- User can sign up and add articles under their "user" profile.
+  - see the option to sign up and are able to sign-up (page)
-- User's articles will display on their index page, showing the most recent comment the user added on the article.
-  - If the user has entered more than one comment, the other comments will be viewable in the article's details.
+  - see top articles on the homepage (favorites, stretch goal)
+  - navigate to article’s details page, from homepage and perform CRUD on an article
+  - see all my articles (favorited and non-favorited) and their respective # comment
+  - click the comments link and see all the comments from various users
+  - perform CRUD on a comment
+  - logout then be redirected to homepage, which contains login.

 ## Getting Started: